Beaches & Views in Isabela

 We still have a long list of things to explore in this area, including some more beaches, Rio Guajataca, the blow holes, the church ruins of San Antonio de La Tuna, Golindrinas Caves on the beach, Tropical Trail Rides horseback riding, and to snorkel at the blue hole.

-We did have trouble finding the beaches.
+We did have trouble finding the names of beaches.
 Route 466 is just miles of coastline, with beach after beach.
 But there are no signs to help you figure out which beach was which!

 Many of these beaches are too rough and dangerous for safe swimming.
 You must monitor the water before going in.